JSB-UCLA/scDEED/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# scDEED (single-cell dubious embedding detector): a statistical method for detecting dubious non-linear embeddings
+# scDEED (single-cell dubious embeddings detector): a statistical method for detecting dubious non-linear embeddings
 - This package is used to determine the reliability of non-linear dimension reduction embeddings.
 It provides functions to detect dubious cells and trustworthy cells in tSNE and UMAP embeddings.
 Furthermore, by minimizing the number of dubious cells, functions in this package find the best perplexity parameter of tSNE and the best n.neighbors parameter of UMAP.

 - Choose the suitable dimension for PCA (num_pc)